Prediction of cardiovascular disease in 0.5M adults living in the UK: evaluation of novel risk factors using modern statistical approaches

 The aims of this DPhil project are to:

-- Review the literature on conventional global CVD risk prediction, utility of the addition of grip strength or BMI, or addition of polygenic risk scores or plasma measures of CRP or Lp(a) for prediction of overall and sub-types of CVD.
+- Review the published literature on conventional global CVD risk scores and value of other clinical measures (grip strength or BMI), novel plasma proteins (CRP or Lp[a]) or the addition of genetic risk scores for prediction of risk of CVD and sub-types of CVD.

-- Compare performance (calibration, discrimination, internal and external validity) of conventional global CVD risk assessment tools for prediction of CVD and sub-types of CVD in age and sex-specific groups in UKB.
+- Compare performance (calibration, discrimination, internal and external validity) of conventional global CVD risk scores before and after the addition of novel risk factors for prediction of CVD and sub-types of CVD in age and sex-specific groups.

-This project will involve working within a multi-disciplinary team and the candidate will gain research experience in systematic reviews, study design and planning, epidemiological and modern statistical methods.
+This project will involve working within a multi-disciplinary team and the candidate will gain research experience in systematic reviews, study design and analysis of big data using modern statistical approaches.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

-The candidate should have a 2.1 or higher degree in a quantitative subject and an MSc in Epidemiology or Medical Statistics.
+The candidate should have a 2.1 or higher degree in a quantitative subject and an MSc in Global Health Science, Epidemiology, Medical Statistics or Mathematics.
 The candidate should also have a strong interest in cardiovascular disease epidemiology.